 For non-Omani employees, provision is made for amounts payable under the Oman Labour Law issued under Royal Decree number 35/2003 based on the employees' accumulated periods of service at the statement of financial position date.
+The expected costs of these benefits are accrued over the period of employment.
 This provision is classified as a non-current liability.